fdwr/Onnx2Text/README.md

 2018-07-19..2020-07-10
 Dwayne Robinson (FDwR)

-Converts a binary [ONNX](https://github.com/onnx/onnx) model file to text (which can be edited in any simple text editor) and vice versa.
+- Converts a binary [ONNX](https://github.com/onnx/onnx) model file to text (which can be edited in any simple text editor) and vice versa.
-Can also convert input/output tensor protobuf to CSV/PNG and vice versa.
+- Converts an ONNX tensor protobuf to text/CSV/PNG/NPY and vice versa.
+- Generates output tensor values (ones, zeros, series, random).

 # Usage
     ConvertOnnxModel.exe [options] inputFilename [outputFilename]